needle-mirror/com.unity.collab-proxy/Documentation~/AddMembers.md

 ![Invite members to project](images/InviteMembers.png)

-2. In the Plastic SCM cloud dashboard, click Add new user.
+1. In your DevOps version control dashboard, click Add new user.

 You can also send invitations and add different permission types for each user.